docarray/docarray/docs/fundamentals/dataclass/access.md

 ### Slice dataclass objects

 Remember each dataclass object corresponds to one Document object, you can first slice the DocumentArray before selecting the field.
-Specifically, you can do
+Specifically, you can do:

 ```text
 @r[slice].[field1, field2, ...]